- Eight relays with status LEDs and pluggable connectors

 The Home Automation card needs 5V to operate and can be powered from Raspberry Pi or from its own 2.1mm barrel connector.
 The tip is +5V and the ring is ground.
 The onboard relay coils are also powered from the 5V.
 A local 3.3V regulator powers the rest of the circuitry.
 The card needs 50mA to operate with all relays off.
 Each relay needs up to 80 mA to turn on.

 The 8 on-board relays have contacts brought out to heavy duty pluggable connectors, which make the card easy to use when multiple cards are stacked up.
 Relays are grouped in two sections of four relays each, with one common terminal and one N-O contact for each relay.
-Relays are rated 10A/24VDC and 250VAC, but due to the board geometry limitation, relays 6 and 7 can switch 3A and 24V, while all the others can switch 6A and 24V AC or DC.
+Relays are rated 10A/24VDC and 250VAC, but due to the board geometry limitation, the relays can switch only 4A and 24V, AC or DC.
 You can switch large loads of up to 8A and 240VAC using our 4-RELAY cards, which also adds four extra inputs.

 Status LEDs show when RELAYS are ON or OFF.